fietec/cebeq/README.md

 This project uses [raylib](https://github.com/raysan5/raylib) as a graphical backend.
 See their wiki for build instructions.

 Make sure to either place the compiled `.a` file into the `lib` directory or have it in your path.
-Alternatively, you can download a pre-built binary from the [`release`](https://github.com/fietec/cebeq/releases) tab which also ships raylib.
+Alternatively, you can download a pre-built binaries from the [`release`](https://github.com/fietec/cebeq/releases) tab which also ship raylib.